chbh-opensource/mri-on-bear-edu/README.md

 Welcome to the MRI-on-BEAR website, a freely available resource created by researchers at the [Centre for Human Brain Health](https://www.birmingham.ac.uk/research/centre-for-human-brain-health), University of Birmingham.
 The website is made for students on the 'Magnetic Resonance Imaging in Cognitive Neuroscience' course, but may also be useful to external students and researchers.
 However, please BEAR in mind that the course materials were designed to run on computing resources at the University of Birmingham!

-This README is primarily for students, and will help you navigate the course materials and get started with the practical workshops.

 ## Table of contents

 - [Course Overview](#course-overview)